Mercury contamination in California waterways: Use of mercury in gold mining

-Historically mercury, otherwise called "quicksilver" was used during the mining process.
-During hydraulic mining when the water, slurry, and debris flowed over the sluices and drainage tunnels, the particles were also mixed with liquid mercury.
-The mercury was used during the extraction period during the mining process.
-The mercury was used to attract the gold and sometimes silver from the mining ore, for extraction.
-The most common use of mercury for the extraction was a process called mercury amalgamation.
+Historically, mercury, also called "quicksilver," was used during the mining process of gold.
+During hydraulic mining, as the water, slurry, and debris flowed over the sluices and drainage tunnels, the particles were mixed with liquid mercury.
+The mercury was used to attract the gold and sometimes silver from the mining ore for extraction.
+The most common use of mercury for gold and silver extraction was a process called mercury amalgamation.

-The way that this process works is that the miner mixes the element mercury with mining silt or ore, the mercury then sticks to the gold, thus separating from the ore and silt, forming one solid piece of mercury–gold amalgam.
+During this process, the miner mixes mercury with mining silt or ore and the mercury then sticks to the gold, thus separating from the ore and silt and forming one solid piece of mercury–gold amalgam.
 Additional separation from the silt and ore is done by washing away the ore with water until only the amalgam is left.
-The next step of the process is to separate the actual gold from the now useless mercury.
-The way this is done, is the miners heat up the mercury-gold amalgam to high temperature to vaporize the mercury away, leaving only the highly desired gold.
-The vaporization of mercury requires a temperature of at least 357 °C. In addition to the mercury-gold amalgam some residue mercury is also still present in the silt and ore that was washed away, sometimes referred to as mine tailings.
-When these mine tailings are disposed of and during the washing process, large amounts of the remaining mercury often pollutes and infiltrates the local ecosystems and especially waterways around and down steam from the mining sites.
+The next step of the process involves separating the gold from the now useless mercury.
+To do so, miners heat up the mercury-gold amalgam to a high temperature to vaporize the mercury, leaving only the gold.
+The vaporization of mercury requires a temperature of at least 357 °C. In addition to the mercury-gold amalgam, some residue mercury is also still present in the silt and ore that was washed away, sometimes referred to as mine tailings.
+When these mine tailings are disposed of during the washing process, large amounts of the remaining mercury often pollutes and infiltrates the local ecosystems and especially waterways around and down steam from the mining sites.
 There was a loss of 10-30% of the mercury used during the extraction process, per season, which resulted in highly contaminated sediments at and down stream from mining sites.
 The highest mercury contamination levels are present and can be sourced back to the Placer area in California.
 Much of the mercury for mining was produced from deposits on the West side of California's central valley by the coast range, and it is estimated that 220,000,000 lb of mercury was procured from these deposits between 1850 and 1981.